k-barton/komodor/README.md

 This extension has initially been a slimmed-down fork of [Sciviews-K](http://komodoide.com/packages/addons/sciviews-r/) by Philippe Grosjean, but since then it has been largely rewritten.
 It is compatible with Komodo Edit 7 to 11.
-It has not been tested on Komodo IDE and Mac.
+It has been tested on Windows and Linux.

 **Note:** Komodo, since version 9.2, provides its own R syntax highlighting which is not compatible with this add-on.
 Therefore "R" language provided by